Shawnee State Park

 Free Camping for Campground Hosts: two host positions in the modern campground

-Camping Cottages: The three cottages sleep five people in single bunks and double/single bunks, and have wooden floors, windows, electric heat, porch, picnic table, fire ring and electric lights and outlets.
+Camping Cottages: The three cottages sleep five people in bunk beds, and have wooden floors, windows, electric heat, porch, picnic table, fire ring and electric lights and outlets.

-Yurts: The two Mongolian-style tents are round, on a wooden deck and sleep five people in single bunks and double/single bunks.
-Yurts have a cooking stove, refrigerator, countertop, table, chairs, electric heat and outlets, fire ring and picnic table.
+Yurts: These round, canvas and wood walled tents have a wooden deck and sleep five people in bunk beds.
+Yurts have a cooking stove, microwave oven, refrigerator, countertop, table, chairs, electric heat and outlets, fire ring and picnic table.

-Shawnee Lodge: This two-story house overlooks Shawnee Lake.
+Shawnee Lodge: This two-story house is on an island in Lake Shawnee.
 It sleeps eight people in four bedrooms with two double beds and four single beds.
 The lodge has air conditioning and a modern kitchen.
 A fire ring and picnic table are in the yard.
 Renters should bring their own linens, towels and dishes.

 Explore cabins for more information.

 Organized Group Tenting: On the secluded Kegg Run finger of the lake, the organized group tenting area offers campers easy access to fishing, and canoe and kayak launching.
 Four campsites each have a capacity of 20 campers or a total capacity of 80.
-The camp has composting toilets.
+The camp has composting toilets and a hand-pumped well.
 Each site has picnic tables and a fire ring.
-Organized youth and adult groups can rent the area April through December.
+Organized youth and adult groups can rent the area mid-April through mid-October.
 Advance reservations are required.